MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 TeamsFx SDK provides several functions to ease the configuration for third-party libraries.
 They're located under [core folder](https://github.com/OfficeDev/TeamsFx/tree/main/packages/sdk/src/core).

-* Microsoft Graph Service:`createMicrosoftGraphClient`, `createMicrosoftGraphClientWithCredential` and `MsGraphAuthProvider` help to create authenticated Graph instance.
+* Microsoft Graph Service:`createMicrosoftGraphClient`, `createMicrosoftGraphClientWithCredential`, and `MsGraphAuthProvider` helps to create authenticated Graph instance.

 > [!NOTE]
-> `createMicrosoftGraphClient` function has been deprecated and will be removed from the SDK in the future, we recommend you to use `createMicrosoftGraphClientWithCredential` instead for better coding experience.
+> `createMicrosoftGraphClient` function has been deprecated and will be removed from the SDK.We recommend you to use `createMicrosoftGraphClientWithCredential` instead for better coding experience.

 * SQL:`getTediousConnectionConfig` returns a tedious connection config.

     Required configuration:

-  * If you want to use user identity, then `sqlServerEndpoint`, `sqlUsername` and `sqlPassword` are required.
+  * If you want to use user identity, then `sqlServerEndpoint`, `sqlUsername`, and `sqlPassword` are required.
   * If you want to use MSI identity, then `sqlServerEndpoint`and `sqlIdentityId` are required.

   > [!NOTE]
-  > `getTediousConnectionConfig` function has been deprecated and will be removed from the SDK in the future, we recommend you compose your own Tedious configuration for better flexibility
+  > `getTediousConnectionConfig` function has been deprecated and will be removed from the SDK.
+We recommend you compose your own Tedious configuration for better flexibility.

 ### Override configuration for TeamsFx class

 > [!NOTE]
-> TeamsFx class has been deprecated and will be removed from the SDK in the future, please use `TeamsUserCredential`, `OnBehalfOfUserCredential` and `AppCredential` instead.
+> TeamsFx class has been deprecated and will be removed from the SDK.
+Use `TeamsUserCredential`, `OnBehalfOfUserCredential`, and `AppCredential` instead.

 You can pass custom config when creating a new `TeamsFx` instance to override default configuration or set required fields when `environment variables` are missing.